slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 ### On humility and pride

 <!--
+-- x\@libriscent] * You can’t humble someone who didn’t get their confidence from compliments.
+-- x\@nithya_shrii] * 5 reasons people secretly lose respect for you: • You explain too much • You forgive too fast • You stay too available • You tolerate disrespect • You never leave

-- I roamed as a kid.
++ I roamed as a kid.
 Always respectful to people and places we were at.
 Now, kids are so badly mannered and have zero respect for people’s things — If I don’t respect him, I’ll disrespect him.
 Nothing in between..
-- Never joke with your sources of income.
++ Never joke with your sources of income.
 -->

 > *"Humility is mostly about being very honest about how much you owe to luck."